 Scope and syllabus

-The course allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the course.
+The module allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Indonesian language and the histories, societies and cultures associated with Indonesian.

 Method of assessment

 One three-hour written exam taken in May/ June (60%); one oral exam taken in May/June (20%); one 2,000 word essay submitted on Day 1 of Term 3 (10%); 4 compositions written during the year and 4 class tests (10%).